kamiljk/25Q2_astro_nano/src/about/README^Accessibility_Guide.md

 ## Overview

 This guide outlines best practices for ensuring the project is accessible to all users, including those with disabilities.
 Accessibility is a core principle of modern web development, ensuring inclusivity and compliance with standards like WCAG (Web Content Accessibility Guidelines).
+In this project, accessibility is treated as an integral layer in a semantic, flat-file content system.
+Every `.md` entry—regardless of section or scale—is designed to be readable, navigable, and interoperable across devices and assistive technologies.

 ---

 ## Key Principles

 1. **Perceivable**:

    - Ensure all content is visible and understandable.
    - Provide text alternatives for non-text content (e.g., images, videos).

 2. **Operable**:

    - Make all functionality accessible via keyboard navigation.
    - Avoid time-based interactions that may hinder usability.

 3. **Understandable**:

    - Use clear and simple language.
    - Ensure consistent navigation and predictable behavior.
+   - Reflect scale and structure clearly in headers and navigation (e.g., use `<h2>` for `micro`, `<h1>` for `mega`, etc.).

 4. **Robust**:
    - Ensure compatibility with assistive technologies like screen readers.